GValenti-Rojas/academic-kickstart/content/authors/dean/_index.md

 - Researchers
 ---

-Here Dean talks a little about himself.
+Here Dean talks a little about himself !